Still have questions? Leave a comment

 According to a survey by Roper Public Affairs (2012), 80% of people prefer to know about a company through written content.
 But in the decade since then, we know that the scope of content marketing has grown exponentially, and now relies on social media content, Google ads, email marketing, and much more — besides long-form articles.
 A compelling piece of content is likely to generate more internet traffic which will convert into leads, ergo more sales for your company.

 Web content and the writing on your website’s landing page will also determine whether your customer will stay.
 A lot of business persons do not have the time or experience to create copy that is engaging and interesting to your customers.
-This is the reason why you should think about hiring a copywriter for your firm.
+This is why it’s important for you to think about hiring a copywriter for your firm.

 Who is your copywriter targeting through their copy?
 Who is your main target market?
 It is better to do your research thoroughly and then hand over that data to your copywriter so that they can write targeted copy instead of undefined copy.
 Even the best copywriter in the world will not be able to give you the desired results if they don’t have a defined target audience.
 Make sure that you have the following data before you hire your copywriter:

 What results do you want to get?
-Even if it may sound obvious, saying ‘to make more sales’ or ‘increase web traffic’, is too vague and undefined.
+Even if it may sound obvious, saying “to make more sales” or “increase web traffic”, is too vague and undefined.
 Your copywriter will need to understand what your targets are and what results you want to achieve.
 Do you want to increase your website conversion rates?
 Do you want to increase your followers?
 Share these goals with your copywriter.
 They will be better able to suggest ways to reach those targets and suggest realistic options suited to your company’s needs.